-/s/ Joel S. Hatlen Joel S. Hatlen Chief Financial Officer (Principal Financial Officer)
+/s/ Joel S. Hatlen

+Joel S. Hatlen

+Chief Financial Officer

+(Principal Financial Officer)

-Certification by Chief Executive Officer Pursuant to 18 U.S.C.
-Section 1350 As Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002
+Certification by Chief Executive Officer

+Pursuant to 18 U.S.C.
+Section 1350

+As Adopted Pursuant to

+Section 906 of the Sarbanes-Oxley Act of 2002

-In connection with the annual report of Data I/O Corporation (the "Company") on Form 10-K for the period ended December 31, 2016 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Anthony Ambrose, Chief Executive Officer of the Company, certify, that pursuant to 18 U.S.C.
+In connection with the annual report of Data I/O Corporation (the "Company") on Form 10-K for the period ended December 31, 2017 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Anthony Ambrose, Chief Executive Officer of the Company, certify, that pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that:

-- The Report fully complies with the requirements of § 13(a) or 15(d) of the Securities Exchange Act of 1934; and The information contained in the Depend of information and the security of the secur - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+- (1) The Report fully complies with the requirements of § 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

+/s/ Anthony Ambrose

+Anthony Ambrose

-/s/ Anthony Ambrose Anthony Ambrose Chief Executive Officer (Principal Executive Officer)
+Chief Executive Officer

+(Principal Executive Officer)